levenhagen/CS491_repo/README.md

-# 2DCars
+# CS 491_repo

-This is a project to an Evolutionary Computing class.
+This is a repository containing a final project of a an Artificial Intelligence class.
-The objective of this game is to evolve the cars so it can go further and further on the track.# CS491_repo
+The objective of this game is to evolve the cars using genetic algorithms so it can get better and go further on the track.

+Developed by:
+Luiz Bernardo Levenhagen
+Luiz Franca
+Joao Ferreira
+@ UWEC